alghoshal/HadoopGraphDegreeProcessor/README.md

 - This output forms the input to the next round of the chain of M/R jobs.
 The data file output of the previous run is used to work out the subsequent next higher degree (2nd, 3rd, etc) neigbours of each node.
 Output of each run yields a text file similar to the input file but having the list of next higher degree nodes.

-- Final output after all rounds of all M/R jobs complete is a text file where each row consists of the main node along with all its neigbours:
+- Final output at the end of all rounds of all M/R jobs is a text file where each row consists of the main node along with all its neigbours (a pipe separated Adjacency List):
 	*	1:2,3\~1|4~2|7,8~3|....

 ## Requirements